Aidar5/nattoeng/docs/source/book/24_oop_special_methods/iterable_iterator.rst

     Out[2]: <list_iterator at 0xb4ede28c>

 ``iter`` function will work on any object that has __iter__ or __getitem__ method.
 Method __iter__ returns the iterator.
 If this method is not available, iter() function checks availability of __getitem__ method that can get elements by index.
-If __getitem__ method exists, the elements will be searched through index (starting with 0).
+If __getitem__ method exists, the elements will be iterated through index (starting with 0).

 **iterator** - object that returns its elements one at a time.
 From Python point of view, it is any object that has __next__method.
-This method returns the next item if any, or returns Stopiteration exception when items are ended.
+This method returns the next item if any or returns Stopiteration exception when items are ended.
 In addition, iterator remembers which object it stopped at in the last iteration.
 Each iterator also has __iter__ method - that is, every iterator is an iterable object.
 This method returns iterator itself.

 An example of creating iterator from list: